 571 Projects is pleased to present past perfect // future tense: mixed media works by Dorothy Simpson Krause, a mini survey exploring a selection of works by this accomplished artist and digital arts pioneer.
 Executed through a combination of digital and traditional processes, these works elegize disappearing natural landscapes and delve into personal and universal histories.
-We hope that we will be able to open this exhibition on June 19th for by appointment only viewing, but given the very fluid and uncertain nature of the COVID-19 pandemic, we may need to reschedule.
-Please check back, and bear with us during this difficult time.
-The exhibition will be on view through August 28, 2020 at 571 Projects, 56 Park Street, Stowe, Vermont.
+We will open for by appointment only viewing on Thursdays through July, and following current best practices, masks will be worn by everyone in the gallery at all times.
+The exhibition will be on view through October 30, 2020 at 571 Projects, 56 Park Street, Stowe, Vermont.

 Ranging in size from small 12 x 12 inch mixed media collage works to a majestic 36 x 36 inch pigment transfer on aluminum, Krause' works share a precarious beauty.
 Palette and media bring to mind historical documents, golden and sepia toned, encaustic giving a gauzy sheen to the surface.
 Her own photographs are the departure point for her landscapes, such as in Backwater (2008, diptych, UV cured flatbed print on Dibond with mixed media, 24 x 48 inches).
 Here a brushy bank of golden scrub reflects in the dark, subtly rippled surface of a body of water, illuminated by a painterly green-gold sky.
 The artist captures a moment of stillness in nature, the luminosity at once oddly precious and menacing.
 A small mixed media work on wood, Liberty (2000, 12 x 12 x 1.5 inches) feels prescient to our present moment: juxtaposing an image of an ancient Roman depiction of Medusa with an image of the Statue of Liberty, this work creates a dialogue between two powerful mythological women.
 While Medusa famously turned to stone anyone who looked at her, Libertas shines the torch of enlightenment showing the path to freedom.
 In Krause' work these images which bridge ancient and more recent history seems to speak to a deeply human need for myths and symbols.
 Given a careful patina of age, it becomes a historical artifact, a fragment discovered in a distant future time.
 These landscapes and reconstructed artifacts, seen through a golden lens and sepia-toned patina, do not speak to a misplaced nostalgia for times past, rather they sound a warning for an uneasy future.